CMU-TBD/HumANav-Release/USAGE.md

 Also note that we are making the assumption that both the system dynamics of the robot and the environment are the same.
 But more information about the system dynamics can be found in the `Joystick` instances, since they are given the main params of the system dynamics as seen in the [`user_params.ini`](params/user_params.ini).

 Other functionality of the robot includes:
-  - Listening for joystick keywords such as `"sense"`, `"ready"`, or `"abandon"` to specify what action to take given the request.
+  - Listening for joystick keywords such as `"sense"`, `"ready"`, `"algo: XYZ"`, or `"abandon"` to specify what action to take given the request.
     - `"sense"` will send a `sim_state` (see below) to the running `Joystick`.
     - `"ready"` notifies the robot that the `"Joystick"` has fully received the episode metadata and is ready to begin the simulation.
-    - `"algo: XYZ"` where `XYZ` is the name of an algorithm, will tell the robot (and thus `SocNavBench`) what planning algorithm is being used
+    - `"algo: XYZ"` where `XYZ` is the name of an algorithm (such as `"Random", "Sampling"`), will tell the robot what planning algorithm is being used
     - `"abandon"` to instantly power off the robot and end its acting.
   - If the message sent to the robot is not a keyword then it is assumed to be commands (or multiple commands) from the `act()` phase.